Number of recipients

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.

 This award supports independent or collaborative research at Brazilian universities, research institutes, and NGOs in exceptional cases.
 The strategic goal of the U.S. Fulbright Scholar Program in Brazil is to support the internationalization process of the Brazilian higher education system.
 In this way, scholars are expected to work on their research projects and develop activities that foster students' and peers' mobility and other collaborative initiatives.
 Teaching activities are welcome but should not exceed three hours per week.
-Professionals, artists, and scholars with little or no academic or professional experience in Brazil are encouraged to apply.
+Professionals, artists, and scholars with little or no academic or professional experience in Brazil are also encouraged to apply.

 Projects involving field research among Indigenous populations or nature reserves must have authorization from the Brazilian government.
 Please get in touch with your host for information on necessary research clearance well ahead of time and allow at least ten months for the entire process.